 How It Works

-Kids roll, pinch, and shape dough into objects.
+Kids roll, pinch, squeeze, flatten, and shape the dough into different objects, animals, letters, or simple creations.

 Why It Helps